-Challenges for the multipliers
+Challenges for multipliers

-- Assimilating the approach and tool (knowledge, know-how, human relation skills) in a short time; - Transmitting the knowledge to the various actors; - Facilitating the approach and tool (being promoters)

-Incorporating new functions (trainer, ambassador of the AIDES approach) into their current professional activities (monitoring families, facilitating groups, managing a programme);
+- Assimilating the approach and tool (knowledge, know-how, human relation skills) in a short period; - Transmitting the knowledge to the various actors; - Facilitating the approach and tool (acting as promoters); - Incorporating these functions (trainer, ambassador of the AIDES approach) into their current professional activities (monitoring families, facilitating groups, managing a programme).

-CHALLENGES FACING THE AIDES TEAM
+CHALLENGES FOR THE AIDES TEAM

-- Appropriate approach in connection with the proposed paradigm convincing and persuading are no longer necessary; - ➤ Since 2008, the Ministry of Health and Social Services (MSSS) has been an avid observer of the approach; - Since 2011 (submission of 1st report), has been an active promoter of the approach by funding the 2nd study and the training requests of various territories.
+- Suitable approach in terms of the proposed paradigm convincing and persuading are no longer necessary; - Since 2008, the Ministry of Health and Social Services (MSSS) has been a close observer of the approach; - Since 2011 (submission of first report), the MSSS has been an active promoter of the approach by funding the second study and the training requests of various territories; - Demand exceeds capacity to provide support for deployment and sustainability.
+(10 provincial trainers recently trained: September 2015) - Secure funding for Phase 3 of AIDES (future AIDES 3).